raayandhar/ril-env/README.md

 ```
 git clone https://github.com/UCLA-Robot-Intelligence-Lab/ril-env.git
 ```
+This repository uses the `xarm` folder from the [xArm-Python-Sdk](https://github.com/xArm-Developer/xArm-Python-SDK) package.
+If there are any issues, it is recommended that you do the
+following:

-To use this repository with the physical xArm 7 robotic arm, you must use the [xArm-Python-Sdk](https://github.com/xArm-Developer/xArm-Python-SDK) package.
-Follow the instructions on that repo and install the package at the root of this repository.
+First remove the `xarm` folder.
+Using the [xArm-Python-Sdk](https://github.com/xArm-Developer/xArm-Python-SDK) package, follow the instructions on that repo and install the package at the root of this repository.
 Then after installing, move the `xarm` folder into the root repository and remove `xArm-Python-Sdk`.